About this course

 Where necessary, a placement test will be given to participants before admitting them to their appropriate level.

 Each class will last two hours and will meet twice weekly for a total of 36 hours roughly over a four-month period.

 A certificate of attendance will be given to students upon completion of the course.

-Students will strengthen their grounding in grammar and syntax, build their vocabulary, and learn to read Greek of increasing complexity.
 We shall be using Balme, Lawall, and Morwood’s highly successful and easy-to-follow Athenaze, An introduction to ancient Greek, Book I (3rd edn revised, Oxford University Press, 2016), and A. Keller & S. Russell, Learn to Read Greek, Part 1 (Yale University, 2012).

 - Lectures 0